zaknick/AI-Evaluation-Rubrics/README.md

 **Current Version:** 0.1

-This repository is an active foundation repository within the **LLM Evaluation Lab**.
+This repository serves as the methodological foundation of the **LLM Evaluation Lab**.
 Additional rubrics will be introduced as new evaluation domains are developed and validated.

 ## License